Trusting History: The Kerry House at 421 W. Highland Drive

 Confusing me a bit more, neither dormer lit a livable space.
 The large dormer provided light to the unfinished attic.
 The smaller one to the east lights a hallway.
 As one might expect on a site with such phenomenal views to the south, the dominant living spaces of this house actually face away from the street.
 The kitchen faces the street while the two south-facing bedrooms on the third floor provided smashing views to Elliott Bay and Mount Rainier through large dormer windows.

-With all this evidence to the contrary, I had proof that Jones had no evidence of the fire and that the house obviously never had a third floor!
+With all this evidence to the contrary, I had no evidence of the 1938 fire of a third floor!
 You can imagine my great surprise when I discovered that I was wrong, at least partially.

-Sure, it is easy to quibble with an author’s choice of words when describing a ‘third story’ hidden in the low-slung roof, but as research revealed, on October 23, 1938, the roof and some of the third floor of the Kerry Residence did indeed burn.
+Sure, it is easy to quibble with a description of ‘third story’ hidden in the low-slung roof, but as research revealed, on October 23, 1938, the roof and some of the third floor of the Kerry Residence did indeed burn.
 The images on page 3 of the October 24, 1938, issue of the Seattle Daily Times show the house after the fire was put out and reveal that most of the roof actually survived the fire.

 John W. Rumsey, who lived across the street at 501 W. Highland Drive in the former Clise family home,[1] had purchased the Kerry Residence in June of 1938 as an investment property.
 The fire happened as Rumsey and his son burned some trash in a fireplace while preparing the house for a Halloween party.
 In the Seattle Daily Times article, Rumsey said the fire didn’t do enough damage to cancel the party!